mte-iisc/materials-iisc/_pages/research-facilities.md

 </tr>
 <tr>
 <td valign="top">Detection Limits</td>
-<td valign="top">Varies according to the element.
-Can be as low as 0.07 ppb for Mg to 20ppb for some of the rare earth elements</td>
+<td valign="top">Varies according to the element.<br /> Can be as low as 0.07 ppb for Mg to 20ppb for some of the rare earth elements</td>
 </tr>
 <tr>
 <td colspan="2" valign="top">